sauerbraten/chef/README.md

 - information on the server
 - name
-- IP
+- IP (only the first three octets since Sauerbraten doesn't give the full IP)
 - sighting (i.e. IP bla was seen on server foo using name bar at this specific time)

 To store these things, the database has four tables:

-- `names` table: stores the name as string
+- `names`: stores the name as string
-- `ips` table: stores the IP as integer (to enable IP range checks)
+- `ips`: stores the IP as integer (to facilitate IP range checks)
-- `servers` table: stores server IP as string, server port as int, server description as string.
-IP and port uniquely identify a server.
-If the description changes it is simply updated in this table.
+- `servers`: stores server IP as string, server port as int, server description as string.
+An IP and a port together uniquely identify a server.
+If the description of a known server changes, the description is simply updated in this table.
-- `sightings` table: stores entries consisting of the current time and SQLite rowids referencing a name, an IP and a server.
+- `sightings`: stores entries consisting of the current time and SQLite rowids referencing a name, an IP and a server.

 For more information, see [`db/chef.sqlite.schema`](https://github.com/sauerbraten/chef/blob/master/db/chef.sqlite.schema).

 ## Web Interface

 Chef offers a web interface to access the collected data.
-The interface uses API-like URLs, but is intended to be used by humans (formatted text replies etc.).
-It has two endpoints, both of which perform the same DB query, but with different sorting for the results:

-- `/names/<name, IP, or IP range>`: sorts by name frequency
-- `/lastseen/<name, IP, or IP range>`: sorts by date and time, most recent sighting first

-Additionally, there is a `/status` page displaying the number of DB entries per table.
+The interface lets you perform two types of lookups, a *direct lookup* and a *2-step lookup*.
+It has a simple frontpage with a query field, a drop-down to select the sorting (defaults to name frequency) and a checkbox to force a direct lookup when searching with a name.
+Additionally, there is a status page displaying the number of DB entries per table.

+### Direct Lookup

+A direct lookup is a simple lookup with only one step.
+If you give a name, it returns all IPs that have used this name; if you give an IP or IP range, it returns all names that have been used by the given IP (range).
+Results are displayed as distinct name-IP combinations with the timestamp and server information of their last sighting attached.

+### 2-Step Lookup

+A 2-step lookup only works on names: It first performs a direct lookup of the name to get all IPs that used the name, and then looks up all sightings by all those IPs.
+Like direct lookups, it returns distinct name-IP combinations with timestamp and server information of their last sighting.

 ## IRC Bot

 Lastly, there is an IRC bot.
-It performs the same two lookups as the web interface:
+It has the following two commands:

 - `.names <name, IP, or IP range>`: aliases: `.name`, `.nicks`, `.n`
 - `.lastseen <name, IP, or IP range>`: aliases: `.seen`, `.ls`, `.s`

+It uses a *direct lookup* when you give an IP and a *2-step lookup* when you give a name as argument.

 ## „Name, IP or IP range“